shsmysore/react-4/README.md

 Its a React hook for managin states within funcational components.
 This helps components manage their own data and automatically re-render the components when state changes.
 - Use the set function only to set a new value.
 Not modify the old ref and pass it in.
+- When a component is being re-rendered due to state change, all the nested (child componenets) are also re-rendered.
+- Learn more on states: Advanced React course on Scrimba.

 5. Conditional rendering
 Examples: